-Troubled Northern rail in 'freefall'
+More trains hit by timetable 'shambles'

 The Rail, Maritime and Transport (RMT) union has also warned that the industry will suffer "lasting and irreparable damage" if the issues are not resolved.

-The union added its members working for companies including Northern and Govia Thameslink Railway, which has also suffered problems, are facing increasing levels of abuse from passengers because of delays and cancellations.
+The union added its members working for companies including Northern and GTR were facing increasing levels of abuse from passengers because of delays and cancellations.

 Mr Burnham first called for an investigation into Northern's "unacceptably poor" service on 16 May.

-There were severe issues with cancellations and delays following the introduction of new timetables on 20 May, with the following day dubbed "Meltdown Monday".
+There were severe issues with cancellations and delays following the introduction of new timetables, with the following day dubbed "Meltdown Monday".